-You can edit the following options on the Table tab of a flat file source or target definition:
+You can edit the following options on the Table tab of the target definition:

-Add a more descriptive name to the source or target definition.
+Add a more descriptive name to the table using the Rename button.

 Add a comment or link to business documentation.
-These display in Repository Manager for the source or target definition.
-Adding comments or business documentation links to a source or target is an easy way to document its purpose.
-You can add or modify comments to any existing source or target.
+These are displayed in Repository Manager for the target table.
+Adding comments or business documentation links to targets is an easy way to document the purpose of a target.
+You can add or modify comments to any existing target.

-You can enter up to (2,000 bytes)/K characters in the description, where K is the maximum number of bytes a character contains in the selected repository code page.
+You can enter up to 2,000 bytes/K in the description, where K is the maximum number of bytes a character contains in the selected repository code page.
 For example, if the repository code page is a Japanese code page where K=2, each description and comment field can contain up to 1,000 characters.